teklynk/raspi-streamer/readme.md

 - Adjust permissions (create mask, directory mask) in the Samba share configuration as necessary for your use case.
 - Audio latency may need to be adjusted depending on your capture device.
 Experiment with different -itsoffset values in stream_control.py.
 Try starting with: "-itsoffset", "0.1".
 - If you make a change to the stream_control.py script, you will need to restart the stream_control service.
+- The values in the sample.env are what worked best for me with a Raspberry Pi 4 8GB.
+These values were tested with Twitch and Owncast.
+Your experience may vary.
+- KEYFRAME_INTERVAL=60 is the equivalent to a 2 second keyframe.
+This is based on your framerate * 2 (30 fps x 2 = 60 keyframe interval).